disco-lang/disco/docs/tutorial/properties.rst

 Properties
 **********

-Each disco definition may have any number of associated *properties*., mathematical claims about the behavior of the definition which can be automatically verified by disco.
+Each disco definition may have any number of associated *properties*, mathematical claims about the behavior of the definition which can be automatically verified by disco.
 Properties begin with ``!!!``, must occur just before their associated definition, and may be arbitrarily